Living Neural Network Dynamics

 • Excitable Systems perspective on the cellular impact of Elongate Mineral Particles (Asbestos)

-with Prof. Ann G. Wylie (University of Maryland)
+with Prof. Ann G. Wylie (University of Maryland), and Prof. John Fourkas (University of Maryland)

 We investigate how the geometry of elongate mineral particles (EMPs) may be sensed by cells based on “esotaxis”, a recently discovered mechanism of texture sensing.
 Esotaxis is based on